-These were equally undefined goals but they inspired enough people to vote for him to become President of the United States.
+These were equally undefined goals but they inspired enough people to vote for him that he became president of the United States.

-Defining the inspiring future you want to create isn’t about whether you are specific or vague: it’s about articulating the outcome you want to create in a way that inspires your audience.
+So defining an inspiring future isn’t about being specific or vague: it’s about articulating the outcome you want to create in a way that inspires your audience.

 “I have a dream… I have a dream… I have a dream…”